anellcornejo/PRISMA/README.md

 # PRISMA
 Producing Resolved and Integrated Spectra from siMulated gAlaxies

 This repository includes a Jupyter notebook that shows how to generate synthetic spectra using PRISMA.
+The methodology behind PRISMA is described in detail in the paper: **Mocking IFU observations and metallicity diagnostics from cosmological simulations**
+(Cornejo-Cárdenas et al. 2025, https://arxiv.org/abs/2506.00460).

 **To run this tutorial, follow these steps:**